Uma Ramakrishnan

 Uma Ramakrishnan is an Indian molecular ecologist and professor at National Centre for Biological Sciences (NCBS), Bangalore.
 Her research investigates population genetics and evolutionary history of mammals in the Indian subcontinent, including work to save India's tigers.
 In July 2019, she was elected as a fellow to the Indian National Science Academy.

-Education
+Early life and education

+Ramakrishnan grew up in the campuses of BHU, Varanasi and IISc, Bangalore.
 Ramakrishnan did a Bachelor of Science in Physics, Chemistry and Mathematics and a Master's in biotechnology.
 She subsequently received a PhD from the University of California, San Diego, following which she was a postdoc at Stanford University.